spraakbanken/multiged-2023/README.md

 You can also prepare your own synthetic datasets, which we encourage you to share with the community.

-Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests".
-Any changes to the data will be announced on the google group < multiged - 2023 @ googlegroups . com > (e.g. that there's a new version of the data).
+Besides, you are welcome to report any errors/problems with the datasets using "issues"/"pull requests" (use the former for questions or comments; the latter if you are confident how to correct the problem).
+Any changes to the data will be announced via the [MultiGED-2023 Google Group](https://groups.google.com/g/multiged-2023) (so please join it!).

 ## Test data